yatharth/quoterot/README.md

 3. Default region — choose `us-east-1` to make life easy.
 4. Output format — choose whatever you want; I prefer `text`.

-The first two are secrets for the IAM account you’re deploying from.
-Ask [Yatharth][yatharth_contact] for these if you don’t have them already, or make your own.
+The first two are secrets associated with whichever the IAM account you’re deploying from.
+If you’re working with [Yatharth][yatharthemail], he’ll have sent you these; otherwise, create your own IAM account using the one-time setup below.

-[yatharth_contact]: mailto:yatharth999@gmail.com

 ### Installing the project